cometbft/cometbft/spec/p2p/reactor/p2p-api.md

 layer, namely to the registered reactors.

-This API consists of two interfaces: the one provided by the `Switch` instance, and the ones provides by multiple `Peer` instances, one per connected peer.
+This API consists of two interfaces: the one provided by the `Switch` instance, and the ones provided by multiple `Peer` instances, one per connected peer.
 The `Switch` instance is provided to every reactor as part of the reactor's [registration procedure][reactor-registration].
 The multiple `Peer` instances are provided to every registered reactor whenever